zatech/freelancers/people/janedoe.md

 Realistically I probably have around 10 hours a week max, but let me know and I'm sure we can make a plan!

 ## Contact Information
-My ZaTech handle is @best-dev-ever, feel free to send me a dm Otherwise you can contact me on:
+My ZATech handle is @best-dev-ever, feel free to send me a dm Otherwise you can contact me on:
 Twitter: @best-dev-ever
 Email: no-recruiters-please@janedoe.com